ORNL/OpenARC/README.md

 - Build

 OpenARC compiler and runtime can be built using either CMake or Make.
-To build OpenARC, environment variable, `OPENARC_ARCH` should be set up to decide the target backend (see the ENVIRONMENT SETUP section below for more detail).
+To build OpenARC, environment variable, `OPENARC_ARCH` should be set to decide the target backend (see the ENVIRONMENT SETUP section below for more detail).
-To compile OpenARC examples, environment variable, `OPENARC_INSTALL_ROOT` should be set up to the OpenARC install directory, and `openarc` should be set up to the root directory of the OpenARC repository (the directory where this file resides).
+To compile OpenARC examples, environment variable, `OPENARC_INSTALL_ROOT` should be set to the OpenARC install directory, and `openarc` should be set to the root directory of the OpenARC repository (the directory where this file resides).
 (If `OPENARC_INSTALL_ROOT` is not defined, OpenARC will implicitly assume `${openarc}/install` as the install directory.)

 - Build with CMake

-OpenARC can be built using standard CMake commands:
+OpenARC can be built using standard CMake commands.
+The following optional CMake variables can be used to build OpenARC if necessary:

+`OPENARC_ENABLE_OPENMP`: Enable OpenMP for host-side multithreading (default: `OFF`)

+`OPENARC_ENABLE_CUDA`: Enable the CUDA runtime for the IRIS backend, which will be implicitly set to `ON` if the IRIS environment variable `IRIS_ARCHS` contains `cuda` (default: `OFF`)

+`OENARC_C_PREPROCESSOR`: set the C preprocessor command for the OpenARC parser (default: `gcc -E -std=c99`)

 Example commands to build for the CUDA backend: